daviddamilola/LungCarcinoma-Insights/README.md

 The app fetches association data via GraphQL, processes it server‑side (BFF/SSR), and renders an expandable table with interactive charts.

 ---
+## 🚀 Live Version
+The deployed version can be viewed here https://lungcarcinoma-insights.fly.dev/

 ## ✨ Features